syntaxsurge/lexlink/README.md

 1. **Register IP** – The console fetches metadata, hashes its contents, and calls `StoryClient.ipAsset.mintAndRegisterIpAssetWithPilTerms`.
 Convex stores the mirrored record.
-2. **Create Bitcoin deposit** – `createLicenseOrder` asks the ICP canister for a dedicated address and records the order in Convex.
+2. **Create payment request** – `createLicenseOrder` asks the ICP canister for a dedicated P2WPKH deposit address when the mode is `btc`, or derives an ICRC-1 escrow account (owner + subaccount) when the mode is `ckbtc`, then records the order in Convex.
-3. **Buyer pays in BTC** – Once the transaction is visible (the operator copies the txid), `completeLicenseSale` requests the canister to verify UTXOs, mints a Story license token to the buyer, hashes the attestation, posts an evidence transaction on IntegrationNet, and computes the SHA-256 content hash.
+3. **Buyer pays (BTC or ckBTC)** – For BTC orders, operators provide the txid so `completeLicenseSale` can have the canister confirm UTXOs.
+For ckBTC orders, buyers transfer ckTESTBTC to the escrow account; the server verifies the ledger balance before finalizing.
 4. **C2PA & VC issuance** – The same action produces a downloadable C2PA bundle
    and a signed Ed25519 verifiable credential.
 Both are stored in Convex and exposed through the dashboard.